 The active and very efficient photosynthesis of our microalgae sequesters carbon dioxide and produces oxygen.
 In fact oxygen is the main bi- product of our microalgae production.

-Nutrex Hawaii’s patented Ocean Chill Drying™ system dries our Spirulina in just three to seven seconds, relies on very cold deep ocean water to provide de-humidification, and uses less than one percent oxygen to preserve the phytonutrients.
+Nutrex Hawaii’s Ocean Chill Drying™ system dries our Spirulina in just three to seven seconds, relies on very cold deep ocean water to provide de-humidification, and uses less than one percent oxygen to preserve the phytonutrients.

 Reduced Carbon Footprint

-We recently added a 2,280 solar array panel that’s run by Neighborhood Power Company to produce 1,147,000 kilowatt hours of electricity each year.
+In 2014, we added a 2,280 solar array panel that’s run by Neighborhood Power Company to produce 1,147,000 kilowatt hours of electricity each year.
 The energy production is sufficient to power our farm’s production during daylight hours, and is projected to reduce our company’s greenhouse gas emissions by 791 metric tons of carbon dioxide per year—that’s equivalent to the annual greenhouse gas emissions of 167 passenger vehicles.

 Our company also uses cold deep seawater to save energy.
 The company utilizes water that is pumped up from 2,000 feet below the surface of the Pacific Ocean to cool its ponds to run its Ocean Chill Drying process that was explained earlier in this chapter.
 The cold seawater is also as a source of air conditioning for Cyanotech’s offices.
 By running pipes through its buildings, the company is able to bring in the cold water and efficiently and effectively cool its offices with low energy usage.